 If you have an issues scheduling an appointment via Starfish, call the IGM Main Office at 585.475-2763 or stop by the IGM office (Golisano 2145).

 The Academic Advising staff does hold regular Walk-in Advising hours.
 This time is for quick questions that are 10 minutes or less.

 The academic advisors rotate Walk-in Advising hours during the week.
 If you would prefer to speak to your specific academic advisor please set up an appointment.

-Walk in hours are held Tuesdays, and Wednesdays 2pm - 4pm, and Thursdays 10am – 12pm during fall and spring terms when classes or final exams are in session.
+Walk in hours for Fall semester 2023 (2231) have yet to be finalized, please check back in the fall.
 There are no walk in advising hours during the followings days/times: Labor Day, Columbus Day, Thanksgiving Break, Reading Days, January Intersession, Summer Semester, and any day the Institute is closed.